Latefa-B/AWS-Three-Tier-Todo-app/README.md

 <img width="1145" height="272" alt="Screenshot 2024-09-17 at 1 50 08 PM" src="https://github.com/user-attachments/assets/84a5707d-f336-4772-9153-6b41bd0b4827" />

 ### Step 6 : Build the Database Application
-- Create a Subnet Group
+- **Create a Subnet Group:**
 - Create a subnet group for the RDS database in order to allow a higher availability and a better security.
-- Go on Amazon RDS Dashboard : under Subnet Groups, click on create DB subnet group Name the subnet group, specify the VPC and Subnets of the project click on Create
+- Go on Amazon RDS Dashboard : under Subnet Groups, click on create DB subnet group
+- Name the subnet group, specify the VPC and Subnets of the project
+- click on Create

-Design an RDS Database
+- **Design an RDS Database**
-Go to the “RDS” dashboard and click “Create database”.
+- Go to the “RDS” dashboard and click “Create database”.
-Choose the database engine (MySQL).
+- Choose the database engine (MySQL).
-Configure database settings (instance class, storage).
+- Configure database settings (instance class, storage).
-Configure the RDS instance in a private subnet for security.
+- Configure the RDS instance in a private subnet for security.

-Configure the RDS Security Group
+- **Configure the RDS Security Group**
-Configure the RDS security group created earlier to allow inbound traffic from the backend EC2 instances.
+- Configure the RDS security group created earlier to allow inbound traffic from the backend EC2 instances.

-Build The Database Application
+- **Build The Database Application**
 After setting up the backend instance and creating the RDS database instance, I will build the database application.

-Connect to the instance using Session Manager
+- **Connect to the instance using Session Manager**
-On the backend instance terminal, host mysql
+- On the backend instance terminal, host mysql
-Connect to the database from the backend instance using its endpoint and credentials Once inside mysql, configure the database ( create and add tasks) and exit it.
+- Connect to the database from the backend instance using its endpoint and credentials
+- Once inside mysql, configure the database ( create and add tasks) and exit it.